arthurmov/weather-app/README.md

-# Weather App - README
+🌦 Weather App

-This Weather App is a simple web application built with HTML, CSS, and JavaScript that allows users to check the current weather for any city in the world.
+A simple and elegant weather application built with HTML, CSS, and JavaScript that allows users to check the current weather in any city worldwide.

-Users can input the name of a city, and the app fetches real-time weather data from a weather API.
-The app displays the temperature, weather conditions, and other relevant details.
-It uses standard JavaScript for handling API requests, and CSS for styling the user interface.
-To use the app, simply enter the city name in the input field and hit submit to get the current weather information.
+🔹 Real-time weather data fetched from OpenWeatherMap API🔹 Minimalist and responsive UI for a smooth experience🔹 Displays temperature, weather conditions, humidity, and wind speed

+---

+📸 Screenshots

+🔹 Home Screen

+🔹 Weather Display

+---

+🚀 Features

+✔ Search any city to get real-time weather updates✔ Temperature, weather condition, humidity, and wind speed displayed dynamically✔ Smooth animations and responsive design for all screen sizes✔ Error handling for invalid city names✔ Attractive weather icons based on real-time conditions